Updated 23 July 2021

 Is it safe to travel to Mexico?

 Despite the current situation, the country is also enacting a few health and safety measures to provide visitors peace of mind.
-For instance, Mexico’s secretary of tourism has released hygiene protocol for the hospitality industry.
+For instance, Mexico’s secretary of tourism has released a hygiene protocol for the hospitality industry.
 Social distancing and COVID-19 prevention norms are in place in many hotels, including giving additional masks and hand sanitizers to all arriving guests.
 As mentioned above, Cancun airport is also implementing health monitoring rules and devices to screen travellers.